2015 Fall Meeting in Mountain View

 Honey Bees are some of the hardest workers in agriculture.
 A recent episode of "Agri Arkansas" on AETN featured our state's bees and some local beekeepers.

-Section 18 renewed
+Section 18 renewed for HopGuard II

 The UA Cooperative Extension Service offers beekeeping short courses around the state.
 These free classes can be a great way for new beekeepers to become familiar with the basics, or as a refresher course for experienced beekeepers.
 Check the current schedule of upcoming classes to locate one near you.